andrefabbro/lfr-consulting-exercises-profile/README.md

 The second was about to use the Liferay's built in pagination tag on the search results.
-I realized that tag is used with searchContainer built in tag, but I didn't find a way to use the searchContainer with AJAX mode, so I made it happen by implementing my own pagination algorithm.
+I realized that tag is used with searchContainer built in tag, but I didn't find a way to use the searchContainer with AJAX mode, so I've made it happen by implementing my own pagination algorithm.